Elliptic flow of electrons from heavy-flavor hadron decays in Au+Au collisions at $\sqrt{s_{\rm NN}} = $ 200, 62.4, and 39 GeV: Data analysis

-Figure \ref{Fig:SignalBackgroundRatio} shows the non-photonic electron signal (with $\Ke$ background subtracted) to photonic electron background ratio for Au+Au 200, 62.4 and 39 GeV.
-This ratio varies from 0.3 at low $\pt$ to 1.4 at $\pt$ above 5 \gevc; overall, it is lower at 62.4 and 39 GeV compared to 200 GeV because the cross-section for heavy quark production decreases faster with decreasing colliding energy than does the cross-section for the photonic electron background.
+Figure \ref{Fig:SignalBackgroundRatio} shows the ratio of the \HFE\ electron signal (with $\Ke$ background subtracted) to the photonic electron background for Au+Au collisions at 200, 62.4 and 39 GeV.
+At 200 GeV, this ratio varies from 0.3 at low $\pt$ to 1.4 at $\pt$ above 5 \gevc.
+Overall, this ratio is lower at 62.4 and 39 GeV compared to 200 GeV because the cross section for heavy quark production decreases faster with decreasing colliding energy than does the cross section for the photonic electron background.

+Elliptic flow is defined as the second harmonic ($v_2$) in the Fourier expansion of the particle azimuthal anisotropic distribution with respect to the reaction plane, $\psiRP$~\cite{Voloshin:1994mz}:

+where $\phi$ and $p_T$ represent the azimuthal angle and the transverse momentum of the particle, respectively.
+The reaction plane is defined with the impact parameter and the beam momenta.
+In practice, the estimated reaction plane is called the event plane.

-To determine the non-photonic electron elliptic flow, we first measure inclusive electron $v_2$, photonic electron $v_2$ and hadron azimuthal anisotropy and their yields.
+To determine the elliptic flow of electrons from heavy-flavor hadron decays, $\vHFE$, we first measure the inclusive electron $v_2^I$, the photonic electron $\vPho$ and the hadron azimuthal anisotropy $v_2^H$ and their yields.
 Then the $\vHFE$ is given by

-where $N_H = (1-p)N_I$ is the hadron contamination, $v_2^I$ the inclusive electron elliptic flow and $v_2^H$ the hadron azimuthal anisotropy. $v_2^H$ is calculated as the sum of $v_2$ for different particle species~\cite{STAR:pi:v2:200GeV,STAR:v2:BES,STAR:v2:BES:PRL} weighted by their yields in the inclusive electron sample.
+where $N_H = (1-p)N_I$ is the hadron contamination. $v_2^H$ is calculated as the sum of $v_2$ for different particle species~\cite{STAR:pi:v2:200GeV,STAR:v2:BES,STAR:v2:BES:PRL} weighted by their yields in the inclusive electron sample.
 These yields are estimated based on the purity studies.
-Elliptic flow of these components (inclusive and photonic electrons and hadrons) can be measured using any method (for instance $\vn{2}$, $\vn{4}$ or $\vn{EP}$).
+The elliptic flow of these components (inclusive and photonic electrons and hadrons) can be measured using any method (for instance $\vn{2}$, $\vn{4}$ or $\vn{EP}$).